 By Karen Esparza Posted October 16, 2013

-This year Lowry Drama and Stagecraft are mounting a production starring none other than history’s most notorious vampire, Dracula.
+This year Lowry Drama and Stagecraft is mounting a production starring none other than history’s most notorious vampire, Dracula.
 Putting a playful twist on the classic dark tale, Lowry Drama has transformed this quite frankly morbid story into a hilarious comedy, which senior, Maeve Donavon describes as “The best thing ever!”

-As a seasoned performer, Donovan portrays a character loosely based on Buffy the vampire slayer, who is the heroine of the play and performs many intense action scenes throughout the production.
+As a seasoned performer, Donovan portrays a character loosely based on Buffy the Vampire Slayer, who is the heroine of the play and performs many intense action scenes throughout the production.
 Her character is a modern-day Van Helsing and is equipped with a variety of weapons to bring down the heinous Dracula.

 First-year drama student, Tanner Lecumberry spoke about gaining an enormous amount of acting experience in this play.

 “If anyone ever needs someone who can act like they’re being killed then I’m your man,” said Lecumberry.

 Lecumberry characterizes various roles in the play, each of which meets an unfortunate death.
 Nonetheless, Lecumberry gives it his all each time.